 Astilbe x arendsii 'Deutschland'Item #0351 USDA Hardiness Zone: 4 - 9

 Graceful, airy mounds with showy plumes of feathery flowers.
 Good in pots and tubs.
-Colorful landscape accent in moist areas, such as around pools and water features.
+Colorful landscape accent in moist areas, such as around pools and water features, in a shaded to dappled shade setting.
 Herbaceous perennial.

 - DetailBotanical Pronunciation:a-STIL-bee ar-END-see-eyePlant type:PerennialDeciduous/evergreen:HerbaceousSunset climate zones:1 - 7, 14 - 17, 32 - 45Growth rate:ModerateAverage landscape size:Mounds less than 1 ft. tall, 3 ft. wide; flowers to 2 ft. tall.Foliage color:GreenBlooms:SummerFlower color:WhiteGarden styleCottageDesign IdeasWith its white, feathery flowers and gentle mounding form, this species of Astilbe adds particular softness to the garden.
 Though happy in containers, it needs colorful perennials for added dimension.
 For a naturalized look around a backyard pool, try a sweeping curve of Deutschland Astilbe amongst a large rock or two and some spreading or climbing groundcover.Companion PlantsThis white Astilbe looks lovely with the dramatic orange flowers and deep green leaves of Kaffir Lily (Clivia miniata 'French Hybrid') in a container placed on a patio.
 Also pretty with Catlin's Giant Carpet Bugle (Ajuga reptans 'Catlin's Giant'), a carpet-like groundcover with deep blue flowers, and lacy Crested Lady Fern (Athyrium filix femina 'Cristatum') in a backyard pool landscape.